If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

 - Traction: Customer traction is a major factor which drives the valuation during the seed stage.
 This quantitative proof shows how the startup is taking off and what can be predicted in the future.

-- Reputation: The founder’s reputation and image in the market plays a great role in the startup valuation during the seed stage.
-Serial entrepreneurs enjoy an upper hand during seed stage funding rounds.
+- Reputation: The founder’s reputation and image in the market play a great role in the startup valuation during the seed stage.
+Serial entrepreneurs enjoy an upper hand during seed-stage funding rounds.